-When was the last time you repair plaster ceiling to make sure everything is alright?
-Most homeowners usually skip regular maintenance and ignore the signs of water damaged ceiling until it’s too late.
+When was the last time you repair a plaster ceiling to make sure everything is alright?
+Most homeowners usually skip regular maintenance and ignore the signs of water-damaged ceilings until it’s too late.
 A dangerous potential issue can be hiding behind a seemingly small stain on your ceiling if you just let the time pass by.

 Repair Plaster Ceiling Causes